ginjaninja1/ListProtection/Handover.md

   MissingItem model (old — superseded by MissingMemberEntry) CandidateItem model
-  Confidence rules (FilenameMatchRule, PathMatchRule) CandidateDiscoveryProbeTask.cs — superseded by CandidateDiscoveryTask; can be deleted CandidateRefreshTask.cs — unknown content, not reviewed or integrated
+  Confidence rules (FilenameMatchRule, PathMatchRule) CandidateDiscoveryProbeTask.cs — superseded by CandidateDiscoveryTask; DELETE THIS FILE CandidateRefreshTask.cs — unknown content, not reviewed or integrated

 RULE: These components are NOT integrated, NOT verified, NOT functional